 “It’s not uncommon to walk into a big box electronics store now and see its own branded display featuring five similar thermostats produced by different manufacturers,” Lepianka states.
 “It allows the retailers to choose which products would appeal to shoppers in their region, and it also offers convenience to the customer who wants to compare similar products side by side without all the brand marketing noise.”

-So now that the retailers have enticed the customer to visit, what trends will we see for the point-of-purchase displays?
+So now that the retailers have enticed the customer to visit, what point-of-purchase industry trends will we see for the displays?
 Read on.

 Millennials.
 It’s that familiar buzzword about a generation of young adults, and you might be hard-pressed to name a day you’ve gone without hearing it referenced.
 However, there’s a reason this group of early 20 to late 30-year-olds are factoring in to so many marketing plans.

 Having surpassed the baby boomers, millennials are now the largest living generation, which equates to some pretty robust purchasing power.

 How does this translate for brands eager to reach this audience?

 In an interview with Forbes, Kira Karapetian, president and COO of Raley’s supermarket chain, touches on the mentality of the generation and its buying habits as well as how brands and retailers need to find a way to connect.

 She states, “…when millennials make purchase decisions, they’re considering more than the traditional drivers of taste, price and convenience.
 They value authenticity, and make decisions based on the way they perceive brands to impact their quality of life, society as a whole, and how that brand may be contributing positively to the world.”

 Vice President of Business Development Joe Holley has noticed the point-of-purchase industry trend toward integrating technology more in standard merchandising to educate consumers and help brands discern themselves from competitors.